the-rachel/styles/README.md

 I've written, ghostwritten, and/or edited every kind of copy you can imagine (and some you can't).
 Blog posts, web copy, essays, personal correspondence, articles for publication, in-app copy, social media posts, video scripts... whatever it is, I've done it.

 In addition to my tech writing, here you'll find blog posts and articles I've written and ghostwritten, to get a sense of how I write, think, and adapt my style to fit the needs of the piece.

-************

-### If you're interested in my consulting website, check it out at [gimmethelute.com](http://www.gimmethelute.com/).
-You can find a link to my résumé there, too.